Leslie Hardy and Jeffrey Wylie formed third act productions to reclaim creative power and green light/produce their own projects.

 Writer, Co-Director/Producer

-After more than two decades as an actor, Leslie turned to writing and wondered what took her so long to “pick up her pen!”
-She was accepted into Fierce Backbone, a new play development company in Los Angeles (yes, they have theater in LA:) where she honed her new found love of writing.
+After two decades as an actor, Leslie turned to writing and wondered what took her so long to “pick up her pen!”
+She was accepted into the writers’ unit of Fierce Backbone, a theatre company in Los Angeles focused on new play development.
+It was here she honed her new found love of writing and discovered the inspiring art of collaboration.

 Jeffrey Wylie